 house renovation design and specification

 The key to keeping costs under control is to spend sufficient time up front finalising the design and specifying the requirement clearly.
-Drawings can only cover part of this; you still need a written document to address the remainder: specific floor and paint finishes, underfloor heating, kitchen cabinets and appliances, bathroom suite, special lighting and so on.
-We manage this with a set of drawings accompanied by a written specification covering all the contractor’s work, and a separate document listing the additional supply items (kitchen, floor, bathroom suite and so on).
+Drawings are only part of the story; you also need a written document to address the remainder: specific floor and paint finishes, underfloor heating, kitchen cabinets and appliances, bathroom suite, special lighting and so on.
+The total package is therefore a set of drawings accompanied by a written specification covering all the contractor’s work, and a separate document listing the additional supply items (kitchen, floor, bathroom suite and so on).
 This then defines the totality of the spend.
-You can read more about this in our document entitled controlling the cost of house renovation.
+You can read more about this in our document entitled Controlling the cost of house renovation.

 You should also obtain all the necessary approvals to avoid unwanted surprises and costs later.
-This usually includes planning approval, building control approval and Party Wall agreements.
-It may also include a no objections letter from the water authority; in a recent project we had to show that proposed works were more than 3m away from public sewer that ran across our client’s garden.
+We manage planning applications and engage structural engineers and others for building control and construction drawings.
+We also manage Party Wall agreements where required.
+You may also need a no objections letter from the water authority; in a recent project we had to show that proposed works were more than 3m away from public sewer that ran across our client’s garden.

 Contracting for house renovation